Skip to main content

 Using Etherscan

-There are a lot of app that let you set your allowances in Metamask, but for this example we will be using Etherscan.
-To set your WETH allowance for the ERC20Proxy contract you can navigate to the WETH ERC20 Contract > Contracts > Write Contract tab > approve method here.
+There are a lot of apps that let you set your allowances such as Metamask, but for this example we will be using Etherscan.

 Etherscan approve method

-From here, you can call the approve method to approve the ERC20Proxy Address for the max uint256 amount which is 115792089237316195423570985008687907853269984665640564039457584007913129639935.
-You can find a full list of all the ERC20Proxy addresses for different networks in the 0x cheat sheet.
+From here, you can call the approve method to approve the Permit2 Address (what's returned in issues.allowance.spender) for the max uint256 amount which is 115792089237316195423570985008687907853269984665640564039457584007913129639935.

 You can give a WETH allowance to any smart contract this way.
 To set your allowance for a different token, you'll have to navigate to the smart contract interface for that token.